 Key words: Zirconia; Biocompatibility; Porcelain chipping; Mechanical properties

 Core tip: Although all zirconia is chemically similar, the ultimate product can vary from manufacturer to manufacturer, with materials of varying density, uniformity homogeneity and crystalline transformation.
 This can be due to varying grain sizes of the powdered material ultimately affecting strength, with variations producing porosity.
-One type of restoration will not fit every clinical condition but with the options we have in zirconia ceramics today, including monolithic full-counter type and conventional veneered type zirconia.
+One type of restoration will not fit every clinical condition but today we have a range of options in zirconia ceramics, including monolithic full-counter type and conventional veneered type zirconia.

 Saridağ S, Tak O, Alniacik G. Basic properties and types of zirconia: An Overview